FAIRmat-NFDI/pynxtools/docs/learn/nexus/nexus-primer.md

 # A primer on NeXus

-NeXus is is a description of a common data exchange format initially developed for neutron, X-ray, and muon experiments.
+NeXus is a common data exchange format initially developed for neutron, X-ray, and muon experiments.
 Within FAIRmat we extensively extended the format to cover a range of experiments with major support for APM, ARPES, XPS, and optical spectroscopy, but we also give advice and guidance for developing standards for other formats as well.

 ## What is NeXus?

 Sometimes, NeXus is seen as writing data to some form of file in HDF5 format.
 While this is partly true, NeXus is independent of the actual storage format, but is typically written into an HDF5 file.

 But what is NeXus then?
 It is the conceptual layer above the file structure.
 It is a contract on which data has to be present and how to name them in a given dataset.
 Hence, the use of NeXus helps to make data FAIR.
 It especially covers the interoperability and reproducibility part of research data.

 !!! info "NeXus path notations"